Muchi Muchi Pork!

 Muchi Muchi Pork! is not one of Cave’s more well-regarded shooters – it failed to capture the otaku audience that Deathsmiles did, and its relative ease didn’t exactly go over well with the more hardcore players.
 In spite of its initially off-putting aesthetics though, it’s eminently approachable, with a difficulty curve that isn’t maddening and a scoring system that’s both rewarding and easy to grasp.
 Its general unpopularity meant that it wasn’t ported to a home console until 2011, when it was released for the Xbox 360 on the same disc as Pink Sweets, another not-quite-successful Yagawa shooter.

-Getting two games for the price of one is relative bargain, but the downside is that Cave didn’t quite put the same level of polish as their other 360 titles.
+Getting two games for the price of one is relative bargain, even with high aftermarket prices, but the downside is that Cave didn’t quite put the same level of polish as their other 360 titles.
 Most noticeably, unlike most of its other retail ports (Mushihime-sama FutariDodonpachi DaifakkatsuDeathsmilesEspgaluda II and Akai Katana), the graphics have not been redrawn at all, so it keeps the same 240×320 resolution visuals as the arcade title.
 Purists have noted some small issues with the port quality – tiny bits of slowdown that differ from the arcade version, a few waves of enemies missing in later loops – but nothing that would be even remotely detectable for anyone who wasn’t an expert player on the arcade board, making the port quality otherwise more than satisfactory.
-There’s also a visible “Difficulty Gage” off to the side which keeps up with the rank.
+There’s also a visible “Difficulty Gage” [sic] off to the side which keeps up with the rank.

 In addition to a slightly revised 1.01 version (which is generally easier than the 1.00 arcade version by refilling the lard meter quicker and slowing its drainage, as well as loosening requirements to meet the second loop), the 360 release also includes two bonus modes.
 In Arrange Mode, you have a visible hit box, and the Lard meter is no longer segmented, allowing you to use it more, plus it will also slow down enemy bullets.
 You no longer need to climb through the medal ranks – by default, enemies destroyed with the Lard attack will drop 2000 point medals, although if you destroy a long enough string, they will increase to 10,000 points.
 Similar to Deathsmiles, there’s also a counter that increases as you destroy enemies.
 When it reaches 10,000, you can activate Fever Mode by either getting hit or dropping a bomb, which will not only convert all of the bullets onto screen into medals, but also make all enemies drop 10,000 points medals for the duration of Fever Mode or until you get hit.
 The fact that you no longer need to climb through the ranks to keep and maintain medal value means it’s not quite as rewarding as the standard Arcade mode, but it’s an amusing diversion nonetheless.
 It also has a new soundtrack, which isn’t nearly as good as the standard OST, but you can mix and match the original and arranged songs however you like.
 The Matsuri mode is unlockable only via a DLC code included with the initial release, which adds in boss fights from Pink Sweets.
 These don’t replace the normal bosses, but rather they show up right beforehand in addition to the regular fights.
 The disc is also region free, making it easy for importers to play without a Japanese region Xbox 360.